 And turning to the woman, he said unto Simon: Dost thou see this woman?
 I entered into thy house, thou gavest me no water for my feet; but she with tears hath washed my feet, and with her hairs hath wiped them.
 Thou gavest me no kiss; but she, since she came in, hath not ceased to kiss my feet.
 My head with oil thou didst not anoint; but she with ointment hath anointed my feet.
 (Luke 7:44–46)

-The extraordinary thing is that Our Lord uses even the smallest act of reparation on our part to repair us.
+Our Lord uses even the smallest act of reparation on our part to repair us.
 We may think that we are offering Him something when, in fact, Our Lord seizes upon even our smallest attention paid to Him, and by it, repairs us.
 This is not a mathematical equation.
 There is no proportion between our meagre investment of time and the operations by which Our Lord cleanses us, makes us whole, and lifts us up to Himself.
 Never think, “I have only a minute to give; it is better used doing something else”.

 Give, and it shall be given to you: good measure and pressed down and shaken together and running over shall they give into your bosom.
 For with the same measure that you shall mete withal, it shall be measured to you again.
 (Luke 6:38)